 You see, to many people, a job is simply a way of earning an income.
 It isn’t necessarily a life purpose or passion.
 So for those individuals, the working life isn’t necessarily their favorite topic of discussion.
 Or rather, there is so much else that they would prefer discussing.

 So, what’s worse than feeling a little down in the dumps working a job that you loathe?
 Being asked by someone you’ve just met, “hey, so what do you do for a living?”
 This is usually in a social environment when—assuming you’re working a job you detest—the last thing that you want to think about is work!
 So, not only are you faced with having to talk about the place you’re trying to forget about for the next few hours, but you feel the subconscious judgment of the person in front of you as you provide your response.
 Whether they realize it or not, they’re assessing who you are as a person—your worth, your drive, and your ambition—based on the answer you respond with.
 And nothing makes somebody’s walls ascend into an almighty fort quicker than feeling judged.
 Especially by a stranger.

 Today we’re addressing the plague of meaningless interaction, as I like to call it.
 These are the questions that we have ingrained within us to ask during introductions as a means of supposedly trying to break the ice and get to know each other.
 The problem is, though, more often than not they simply don’t work.

-The reason I bring this up is because now more than ever it’s important to be making real, genuine connections.
-At a time when separation in the West feels more black and white than we ever thought it would by the year 2017, it is vital that we support and encourage each other.
+The reason I bring this up is that now more than ever it’s important to be making real, genuine connections.
+At a time when separation in the West feels more black and white than ever, it is vital that we support and encourage each other.
 And above all else, try to prevent those walls going up.

 The masses are craving change.
 Real, meaningful, social change.
 But the only way that social change occurs is through a little more understanding and a lot more love.
 Surely we’re all ready for the next stage of social evolution by now?